lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 = Custom Placement =
 * Before content, after content, or before & after content
 * Vertical Floating Share Bar, and Horizontal Floating Share Bar
-* As a widget within a theme
+* As a widget within a theme, and programmatically

 = Analytics Integration =